loredanacirstea/ethos/docs/index.md

 ## Hierarchy of Intimacy

-All the steps have to be conform to the Principles above.
+All the steps have to conform to the Principles above.
 For example: you share your public identity only if the other party does the same (according to Mirroring).

 ### Between 2 Persons